tf-pre-release/OTFCareKit/.github/Readme.md

 # Build Targets <a name="build-targets"></a>

- Theraforge OTFCareKit has included the following build targets to benefit compile time:
+ Theraforge's OTFCareKit framework includes the following build targets to be more selective at compile time:

    * CARE : OTFCareKit code module will be compiled.